-Whether you want to point out a problem on your computer or keep a record of important information in the form of a photo, capturing screenshots will always will help you.
-Unlike Apple, Microsoft and other hardware manufacturers have embedded the print screen key on the keyboard which will help to take a screenshot with a simple key stroke.
-So, now you will not have to go through the hassle of remembering the keyboard shortcuts and the screenshot will be captured in less than a second.
+Whether you want to point out a problem on your computer or keep a record of important information in the form of a photo, capturing screenshots will always help you.
+The Print Screen key on the keyboard which will help to take a screenshot on Windows.

-However, in the Windows 7, 8.1 and 10, Microsoft has introduced some new keyboard shortcuts that will capture the particular screen instantly.
-Moreover, there is also an amazing snipping tool to capture the screenshots without using the print screen button on your computer.
-This tool is particularly useful for those whom Prt-scr button is broken.
-Snipping tool also provides a small editing tool to annotate your images in the best possible way.
+There is also an amazing Snipping tool to capture the screenshots without using the Print Screen button on your computer.
+It also provides a small editing tool to annotate your images in the best possible way.

-There are basically two methods to capture the whole screen, you can either use the paint or the windows will automatically save the screenshot for you.
+There are basically two methods to capture the whole screen, you can either use the Paint or the PRTSCR button which will automatically save the screenshot for you.

-To save screenshot, go to the paint, either press “Ctrl + V” or click on the paste button in the top left.
-A new screenshot will be pasted here.
+To save a screenshot, go to the paint, either press “Ctrl + V” or click on the paste button in the top left.

 Use “Ctrl + S” to save this screenshot.
 You can also click on “File > Save” to save the screenshot.